The-Marcy-Lab-School/swe-sr-1-1/README.md

 ## Question 3

-Explain the pros and cons of using `console.log()` statements to test our code.

-Then, explain the benefits of using automated tests like Jest tests to test our code.
+What are the limitations of testing our code using `console.log`?
+And why is it an industry best-practice to test our code using automated tests like those we create with Jest?

 ### Response 3